bumpybox/Tapp/README.md

 Tapp
 =====

-This is a VFX tool set for multiple applications, used at Bumpybox.
+This is a VFX tool set for multiple applications.

 Everything is very much a work-in-progress.